agi-developr/BCIMarketplace/DNS_SETUP.md

 - **Value**: ghs.googlehosted.com.
 - **TTL**: 3600 (or default)

+⚠️ **Critical Note**: Never use CNAME records for root domains (bcimarketplace.com).
+Root domains require A records pointing to Google's IP addresses as shown above.
+Using CNAME at root level violates DNS standards and will cause resolution failures.

 ## Important Notes

 1. **DNS Propagation**: Changes can take up to 24-48 hours to propagate globally